ipfs/ipfs-check/README.md

 3. Is the peer contactable with the address the user gave us?

 - If `ConnectionError` is any empty string, a connection to the peer was successful.
 Otherwise, it contains the error.
-- If a connection is successful, `ConnectionMaddr` contains the multiaddr that was used to connect.
+- If a connection is successful, `ConnectionMaddrs` contains the multiaddrs that were used to connect.
+If the peer is behind NAT, it will contain both the circuit relay multiaddr and the direct maddr.

 4. Is the address the user gave us present in the DHT?